dimsemenov/Magnific-Popup/website/documentation.md

   // settings: {cache:false, async:false}

   cursor: 'mfp-ajax-cur', // CSS class that will be added to body during the loading (adds "progress" cursor)
-  tError: '<a href="%url%">The content</a> could not be loaded.' //  Error message, can contain %curr% and %total% tags if gallery is enabled
+  tError: 'The content could not be loaded.' //  Error message, can contain %curr% and %total% tags if gallery is enabled }
-}
 {% endhighlight %}